Instant Pot Crispy Pork Carnitas

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-• Dry Rub – This is a rub I use on SO many things, and came straight from my brother, Dave (aka The Grill Master).
+• Dry Rub – This is a rub I use on many of my grilled recipes and convenient to keep in the pantry.

 • The liquid – Just use a simple combo of freshly squeezed lime juice and orange juice, and chicken broth.